| Narandera being on the high road from Sydney to the

 have granted a reserve of 600 acres of very good land for the

+benevolent purpose.
 Of the ultimate success of this experiment, I, of

 course, cannot form any idea worth quoting, but the rescue of